Capital Gains Tax (CGT) on the sale, gift or exchange of an asset

 If you make a loss

 You might make a loss when you dispose of an asset.
 This is known as an ‘allowable loss’ if a gain on the same transaction would be chargeable.
 You can deduct an allowable loss from any chargeable gains you make in the same tax year.
+This is subject to certain exceptions.
 This can include losses on the disposal of foreign property.

-A loss on the disposal of development land can only be set against a gain on the disposal of development land.
+A loss on the disposal of development land can be deducted from any other chargeable gain.
+However, you cannot offset non-development land losses against chargeable gains on the disposal of development land.
+Only development land losses can be set against a gain on the disposal of development land.

 Note

-You might not have any chargeable gains in the same tax year you have made a loss.
+You might not have any chargeable gains in the same tax year that you have made a loss.
 In this case, you will not have to include the loss in a return for that tax year.
+A deduction of an allowable loss must be made in the tax return for the next chargeable period in which there is a chargeable gain.

 Allowable losses that exceed the chargeable gain

-You might have losses that you cannot use because:
+You might have losses that you cannot partially or fully use because:

-• they are more than gains made by you in the same tax year
+• there are more losses than gains made by you in the same tax year

 • or